developer-zebra/developer-zebra-site/src/emdk-for-android/8-0/samples/simulscan/index.md

 productversion: '8.0'
 ---

+> **`IMPORTANT:`** Support for SimulScan features has been removed from EMDK for Android 8.0 for devices running Android 10 and later.

 ##Overview
 This sample application will show how the Simulscan API's can be used to capture multiple types of data from forms, boxes and the like.